MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 For example:

-The query like `localhost\odata\Customers?$top=10` will failed with BadRequest : The limit of '5' for Top query has been exceeded.
+The query like `localhost\odata\Customers?$top=10` will fail with BadRequest : The limit of '5' for Top query has been exceeded.

 The page size is 1 if you request `localhost\odata\Customers`.